-1.2.5 Petroleum Sites
+1.1.5 Petroleum Sites

 The 12 petroleum sites are constrained by the site-specific environmental setting, residual contamination levels, and the contract period of performance.
 The CAPE Team's strategy is to aggressively allocate sufficient resources commensurate to complexity level of the respective sites to achieve NYSDEC spill closure within the contract period.
-Some sites will only require additional optimized monitoring to support closure while others will require substantial remedial system modifications.
-Biosparging systems and/or bioventing systems have been installed at Sites Apron 1&2, SS054 Bldg 781 Pumphouse 1, and SS069 Bulk Fuel Storage Area.
+Some sites have only required additional optimized monitoring to support closure while others have required substantial remedial system modifications.
+Biosparging systems and/or bioventing systems have been installed at Sites Apron 1&2, SS054 Building 781 Pumphouse 1, and SS069 Bulk Fuel Storage Area.
 The remaining spill sites are undergoing monitoring.
 Annual LUC/IC inspections will be performed at all petroleum spill sites.
+As of December 2014 seven of the ten petroleum sites with closure objectives have been closed.
+These are SS065-Building 15, SS066-Building 786, SS068-Building 7001, SS069-Bulk Fuel Storage Area, SS070-Building 150, SS020-Tank Farms 1 and 3, and ST037-Building 771.
+Closures are pending for SD041-Nosedock 1 and SS063-Apron 1.
+SS064-Apron 2 will require additional remediation activities to support meeting closure objectives by December 2015.
+Sites SS067-Building 789 and SS054-Building 781 are targeted for continued optimized exit strategies and not closure under this contract.